SAINT NICHOLAS DAY

 Legendary stories about St. Nicholas later become part of the inspiration for the modern-day Santa Claus.
 For example, during the third century, a daughter’s chances of marriage increased when her father offered a large dowry to prospective husbands.
 One story tells of a poor father with three daughters.
 He had no dowry to offer.

-Traditionally, shoes were left by fires at night so they could dry.
+Traditionally, families left their shoes by the fires at night so that they could dry.
 On three separate occasions, Ol’ St. Nicholas provided a dowry for each girl.
-It is said, he made gold appear in their shoes, drying by the fire.
+Legend says he made gold appear in their shoes, drying by the fire.

-While St. Nicholas Day is not to be confused with Chrismas, there are similarities.
+While St. Nicholas Day is not to be confused with Christmas, though similarities do exist.
 Traditions include leaving gifts in shoes (or stockings) or the exchange of small gifts.
 Another tradition suggests leaving treats for good boys and girls.
 However, the naughty ones receive a twig or chunk of coal.